wikimedia/pywikibot/tests/README.rst

 Specific tests
 --------------

-Individual test components can be run using unittest, nosetests, or pwb
+Individual test components can be run using unittest, nosetests, or pwb.
+With -lang and -family options pwb can be used to specify a site.

 unittest
 ~~~~~~~~